Intellectual Property (IP) Policy

 The USPTO provides a Trademark Electronic Search System to search for registered trademarks.
 There may be trademarks that are not in the database, however, therefore it is important to check other sources, such as state trademark databases and the internet.

 It is each merchant's responsibility to ensure they are legally authorized to sell every SKU they list on Groupon Goods Marketplace.
 Marketplace merchants are prohibited from selling counterfeit goods or falsely identifying goods as being genuine in the product listing, when, in fact, they are not.
 Marketplace merchants are responsible for ensuring that the goods they sell through Groupon are genuine and not counterfeit goods and that they are being appropriately and truthfully advertised to consumers.
 Counterfeit goods include both products that bear trademarks that are not authentic and product listings that advertise a brand name product when the product being shipped to consumers is a different branded or unbranded product.
 If the Marketplace merchant receives a complaint about a product being counterfeit, the Marketplace merchant must immediately inform Groupon and simultaneously remove the product from the Groupon Goods Marketplace while the merchant investigates the complaint.
-Further, Groupon reserves the right to remove the product from the Groupon Goods Marketplace until the merchant reaches resolution with the rights owner.
+Further, Groupon reserves the right to remove the product from the Groupon Goods Marketplace until the merchant reaches a resolution with the rights owner.

 Marketplace merchants are also required to only sell products that they are authorized to resell in the United States.
 If a product was meant to be sold in a different country and the product has been materially altered or is materially different from those offered in the United States, it cannot be offered for sale in the Groupon Goods Marketplace.
 If the product has not been materially altered but still includes some differences that a consumer would want to know prior to purchase, the merchant must describe the differences in the product description.
 For instance, if the product’s instruction manual is in Portuguese rather than English, or if the warranty is void in the United States, these facts would need to be disclosed to the consumer in the product listing above the fold.

-Right of Publicity, Celebrities and Pop Culture
+Right of Publicity, Celebrities, and Pop Culture

-Marketplace merchants may not reference or depict celebrities, movies to which the merchant does not have licensing rights or other references to pop culture in any product listing.
+Marketplace merchants may not reference or depict celebrities, movies to which the merchant does not have licensing rights, or other references to pop culture in any product listing.
 Similarly, Marketplace merchants may not use any catchy slogans or quotes in the product listing without prior authorization from Groupon’s legal team.